ros-event-camera/event_camera_tools/README.md

 ## Supported platforms

-Currently tested on Ubuntu 20.04 under under ROS Noetic and ROS2 Galactic.
+Currently tested on Ubuntu 20.04 under ROS Noetic and ROS2 Galactic.

 ## How to build